- Last Updated: Monday, 02 February 2015 21:50

 Davie Shipbuilding and Shiprepairing Co.
 Ltd.

 Located at Lauzon, Quebec and began shipbuilding operations in 1825.
 On Jan 2, 1920 the Davie Shipbuilding and Repairing Company was taken over by Canada Steamship Lines, and was formally acquired by a newly structured CSL in 1925.
-Reference 6 makes refererence briefly to the building of submarine chasers by the company on land that was later acquired in 1927 by George D. Davie and his brother Allison, who started their own shipyard, calling it George T. Davie and Sons.
+Reference 6 makes reference briefly to the building of submarine chasers by the company on land that was later acquired in 1927 by George D. Davie and his brother Allison, who started their own shipyard, calling it George T. Davie and Sons.
 George D's son Charles became the manager of this new shipyard.
-In 1933 the two yards became separate
+In 1933 the two yards became separate entities.

 The first Canadian Naval shipbuilding program of the Second World War called for the construction of 106 vessels and in January 1940 Davie was awarded a contract for 10 corvettes under this program, with a design based on the form of whaling vessels developed by Smith's Dock Company in England.
 The first four of these vessels were earmarked for the Royal Navy and were completed within ten months of contract signing.
 This program was followed by the building of 6 Bangor Type minesweepers, and later by a series of Park and Fort class merchant vessels that required plant facilities in the yard to be upgraded to handle these large ships.